sumo-digital-academy/cs_portfolio/index.markdown

 </video>

 <div class="project-desc" markdown="1">
-- A small retro-inspired game coded completely by me using C++
+- Personal Project: A small retro-inspired game coded completely by me using C++
 - Demonstrates the use of DirectX 11 and my own shaders
 - Includes OO C++ features like polymorphism and inheritance
 - Implemented an analytics system to visualise heatmap data for player deaths